Invested in local organizations that change lives

 Mary McLeod Bethune Early Child Development Nursery

-The Bethune Day Nursery provides childcare for children ages 2 weeks to 12 years.
+The Bethune Day Nursery provides childcare for children ages newborn to 12 years.

 Mission of Mercy